programminghistorian/ph-submissions/lessons/intro-to-linked-data.md

         <skos:narrower rdf:resource="http://www.ihr-tobias.org/concepts/19838/abdication_crisis_1936"/>
       </skosConcept>

 If you're familiar with XML this will be like mother's milk to you.
 If you're not you might prefer a format like Turtle.
 But the advantage here is that in creating my RDF/XML I can use the usual tools available with XML, like dedicated XML editors and parsers, to check that my RDF/XML is correct.
-If you're not an XML person I recommend Turtle.
+If you're not an XML person I recommend Turtle, for which you can use an [online tool](http://www.easyrdf.org/converter) to check your syntax is correct.

 When we looked at ontologies earlier I suggested you have a look at the examples from [the Music Ontology](http://www.musicontology.com/docs/getting-started.html).
 I hope they didn't put you off.
 Have a look again now.
 This is still complicated stuff, but do they make more sense, or at least the Turtle examples?